-This document is structured as follows.
-Chapter 1 provides an overview and motivation for this work.
-Chapter 2 describes different methods for performing DRAM refreshes and their trade-offs.
-Chapter 3 presents the approach used in this thesis.
-Chapter 4 elaborates on implementation details and the experimental framework.
-Chapter 5 presents and interprets experimental results.
-Chapter 6 contrasts our work approach with prior work.
-Chapter 7 summarizes our contributions.
+This paper is structured as follows.
+Section 1 provides an overview and motivation for this work.
+Section 2 describes different methods for performing DRAM refreshes and their trade-offs.
+Section 3 presents the approach used in our paper.
+Section 4 elaborates on implementation details and the experimental framework.
+Section 5 presents and interprets experimental results.
+Section 7 contrasts our work approach with prior work.
+Section 8 summarizes our contributions.

-DRAM Refresh Modes
+2 DRAM Refresh Modes

-As discussed in Section 1, every row in a DRAM should be periodically refreshed in order to retain the data.
-Refresh may be accomplished for a given row of DRAM cells by presenting the corresponding row address in combination with asserting the row address strobe (RAS) line.
+Every row in a DRAM should be periodically refreshed in order to retain the data.
+Refresh may be accomplished for a given row of DRAM cells by presenting the corresponding row address in combination with asserting the row address strobe (RAS)

+Fig. 1: Different DRAM Refresh Methods.
+See [13].

+line.
 This method of refresh is called RAS Only Refresh (ROR).
 In this method, it is necessary for the hardware/software performing the refresh to keep track of which DRAM rows are refreshed and ensure that all rows of DRAMs are accessed within the specified refresh interval.

-Figure 2.1: Different DRAM Refresh Methods.
-See [12].

 Many modern DRAMs provide an alternative method to perform refreshes using a special command cycle.
 One example of such a special cycle is where the column address strobe (CAS) line is asserted prior to the row address strobe (RAS) line, commonly referred to as CAS-Before-RAS (CBR) refresh.
 When utilizing the CBR method to refresh DRAMs, it is not necessary for the hardware/software performing the refresh to track row addresses.
 Instead, we program the DRAM controller by sending a sufficient number (4096 in our case) of CBR cycles within the specified DRAM retention interval (64 ms in our case).
-The internal circuitry in the DRAM controller maintains a refresh counter per bank and refreshes successive rows for every refresh command until all rows within the bank are refreshed.
-Depending on when refresh commands to successive rows are sent, we can classify DRAM refresh scheme as either a distributed refresh or a burst refresh.
+The internal circuitry in the DRAM controller maintains a refresh counter per bank and refreshes successive rows for every refresh command until all rows within the bank have been refreshed.
+Depending on when refresh commands to successive rows are sent, we can classify a DRAM refresh scheme as either a distributed refresh or a burst refresh.